 Idaho Fire Safety Burn Permits

-Individuals living outside city limits anywhere in Idaho who plan to burn for any reason—including crop residue burning and excluding recreational campfires— during closed fire season, from May 10 to October 20 every year, must obtain a fire safety burn permit.
+Individuals living outside city limits anywhere in Idaho who plan to burn for any reason—including crop residue burning and excluding recreational campfires— during closed fire season, must obtain a fire safety burn permit.

 If you live inside city limits and you plan to burn, a permit from your local fire department may be required.